Winners of the 2022 competition are announced!

 the Science Prize

-The 2022 Prize will emphasize the role of female scientists who have used their work to improve the society in sustainable ways and have acted as role models for other women learning, working in, and pursuing careers in science, technology, engineering and math (STEM).
-This year, the Prize focuses on the theme of Artificial Intelligence (AI) in Health and Safety.
+The 2023 Prize will emphasize the role of female scientists who have used their work to improve the society in sustainable ways and have acted as role models for other women learning, working in, and pursuing careers in science, technology, engineering and math (STEM).
+This year, the Prize focuses on the theme of Electrification.

 Along with recognition for their achievements, the winners are eligible to receive a cash award of $12,500 each for both the Senior Scientist and the Mid-career Scientist categories.
 Additionally, the runner-up finalists in each category will receive an honorable mention and $5,000.